-All of these facilities host the varsity teams of the ADU Stallions, which consists of three male teams, three female teams and two sport clubs (Female Badminton and Male Calisthenics).
-All varsity teams compete at the highest level in the Abu Dhabi Inter-University League (ADISL) games and host in- house sports competitions.
+All of these facilities host the varsity teams of the ADU Stallions, which consist of three male teams, four female teams, and one club (Male Tennis Club).
+All varsity teams compete at the highest level in the Abu Dhabi Sports Cup (ADSC) League, also known as the ADEK League, and host inhouse sports tournaments and competitions.
+Additionally, the sports and wellness office conduct a yearly fitness testing and assessment of all ADU registered athletes.